Skip to content

 Negative exponent?

-Quick version: this question usually arrives alongside Logarithm calculadora, Compound Interest calculadora.
-The Exponentiation (Power) calculadora handles the specific case above; the others cover adjacent ground.
+Straightforward answer: this question usually arrives alongside Logarithm Calculator, Compound Interest Calculator.
+The Exponentiation (Power) Calculator handles the specific case above; the others cover adjacent ground.

 Fractional exponent?

-In one line: Exponentiation (Power) calculadora is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
+The useful way to think about it: Exponentiation (Power) Calculator is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
 The editorial policy covers attribution.

 Short answer: if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.